OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 In order to provide you with Skype products you have requested, Skype may sometimes, if necessary, share your personal and traffic data with Skype’s group companies, carriers, partner service providers and/or agents.
 For example the PSTN-VoIP gateway provider, WiFi access services providers, distributors of Skype software and/or Skype products, and/or the third party banking organizations or other providers of payment, email delivery, analytical services, customer support, or hosting services.
 Skype will always require these third parties to take appropriate organizational and technical measures to protect your personal data and traffic data and to observe the relevant legislation.

-Some Skype products may be co-branded and offered together with or via a partner company.
-If you register for or use such products, you consent to both Skype and the partner company’s use of personal data collected in connection with the co-branded product.
+Some Skype products may be (i) co-branded. (ii) made available via a partner company’s website. and/or (iii) supported through a partner company.
+If you register for or use such products, you consent to both Skype’s and the partner company’s use of personal data collected in connection with the product and you understand that the partner company’s use of your personal data may be subject to the partner company’s privacy policy.
 Skype may offer its products in connection with other websites or services or may team with other online services to give you the combined results of both products/services or additional services and benefits.
 To determine whether you would benefit from the combined offer, if you have provided your consent, Skype may match your email address, and email addresses of your contacts against email addresses you have provided to the third party website/service provider.

 If you are a member of the Skype Manager, detailed information about the activity on your Skype account including traffic data and details of your purchases and downloads may be accessed by your Skype Manager Administrator if you have agreed to such access.
 You can withdraw your agreement at any time by changing the settings on your account page on www.skype.com.
 If you provide personal data including your name and job title to be included in the Skype Manager directory, you acknowledge that such data may be viewed by other members of the Skype Manager.

-If you leave a voicemail for another Skype user, your voicemail message may be transferred to a third party service provider (where the Skype contact you are trying to reach has signed up to receive voicemails by text message), and will be converted to text.
+If you leave a Voice messages for another Skype user, your Voice messages message may be transferred to a third party service provider (where the Skype contact you are trying to reach has signed up to receive Voice messagess by text message), and will be converted to text.
 The conversion process may in exceptional cases, require access by analysts.
-By using the voicemail product, you consent to the processing of your voicemail message by Skype and its service provider.
+By using the Voice messages product, you consent to the processing of your Voice messages message by Skype and its service provider.

 Skype, Skype's local partner, or the operator or company facilitating your communication may provide personal data, communications content and/or traffic data to an appropriate judicial, law enforcement or government authority lawfully requesting such information.
 Skype will provide reasonable assistance and information to fulfill this request and you hereby consent to such disclosure.